 If you choose to hire a former employee, clearly communicate your reasons for doing so to your existing team.
 Also, brief the returning employee on the company’s current situation and set your expectations.
 If the person originally left for a specific reason, be sure that the situation has been addressed to avoid losing them a second time around.
 And finally, make sure to follow up regularly with the returning employee to make sure they are adjusting well.

 Every organization wants effective, engaged employees.
 In fact, employees want to feel engaged and effective in their workplace.
 How does one keep employees engaged and identify and address issues before they become real problems?

-Another common concern is if an employee finds their job too difficult to perform, they won’t be confident in their abilities, and will likely be fearful that they could be disciplined, demoted, or even fired for poor job performance issues, erodes productivity further.
+Another common concern is if an employee finds their job too difficult to perform, they won’t be confident in their abilities.
+They will likely be fearful that they could be disciplined, demoted, or even fired for poor job performance issues, which erodes productivity further.

 However, there is good news.